 This seminar aims to advance the intern's knowledge, awareness, and sensitivity to issues relevant to the practice of psychology with individuals from diverse groups.
 Interns will gain advanced knowledge of issues of cultural and individual diversity relevant to clinical practice, supervision, and research.
-To this end, guest speakers present information and lead discussions related to personal awareness in multicultural counseling, along with topics on race, ethnicity, cultural background, religion, sexual orientation, and age.
+To this end, guest speakers present information and lead discussions related to personal awareness in multicultural counseling, along with topics on race, ethnicity, cultural background, religion, sexual orientation, rural status, and age.
 Throughout the seminar, interns are expected to integrate examples from the assigned readings and their own clinical practice and experience into the theoretical discussions.

 The goal of this seminar is to ensure interns are good consumers of clinical outcomes research.
 To accomplish this, interns learn the outcome literature regarding the treatment of the major psychiatric disorders, review and critique existing studies, and design an outcome study.
 Guest speakers and the interns serve as presenters.

 This seminar discusses important issues in professional development designed to advance the skills and knowledge base of clinical psychology interns in a range of areas particularly important to their continued professional success after completion of internship.
-Issues relevant to the practice of psychology will be covered including, but not limited to, program evaluation, obtaining licensure and board certification, practicing professional self-care, obtaining professional positions and negotiating salary.
+Issues relevant to the practice of psychology will be covered including, but not limited to, financial practice management, obtaining licensure and board certification, practicing professional self-care, obtaining professional positions and negotiating salary.
 In addition, interns will demonstrate advanced understanding of the APA ethical principles and legal standards affecting the practice of psychology.